nhs-r-community/git_training/guides/introduction_to_git.md

 **Conversation** is the main pull request page.
 It contains the pull request's description, timeline and comments left by the assignee or reviewer.
 To merge a pull request you have 3 presented options:

 * Merge pull request: this will keep all commits history of the source branch and will be added to the target branch.
 Creates a symbolic commit.
 * Squash and merge: ticking this will merge the history of commits for the source branch into one commit.
 This can be useful when the pull request is not a major update and you don't want your repository's history of commits to contain commits with messages such as "fixed typo", "replaced incorrectly placed image".
-Creates a symbolic commit.
+Creates a merged commit.
 * Rebase and merge: adds all source branch commits in front of the target branch's commits.
 Does not create a symbolic commit.

 ### Commits